theJonathanXue/TFTLittleLegendsDatabase/README.md

 Database of avatars for players in [Teamfight Tactics](https://teamfighttactics.leagueoflegends.com/en-us/).

-Performed CRUD actions on a database, from a node.js web app.

 There is photo adding and CRUD actions, but only for admin users.
 Try it yourself with admin password: "theJonathanXue"

 ## Built with